microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollingView.md

 # Interactivity examples

 This section focuses on properties that let you define the user interaction capabilities with the `ScrollingView`.

 ## Controlling user's ability to zoom
-Enable zooming using the `ZoomeMode` property (which is Disabled by default).
+Enable zooming through user interaction using the `ZoomMode` property (which is Disabled by default).
+Changes to the ZoomMode property take effect immediately and may affect an on-going user interaction.

-When zooming is disabled, is all zooming disabled, or only user zooming?
-I.e. can I still set the zoom programatically?

 *`ScrollingView` (new)*